A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Datasets and Experiment

 \subsection{Real World Experiment}

-The objective of the experiment is to demonstrate the implementation of the proposed SPA-Net and qualitatively evaluate SPA-Net performance under different real-world driving environments.
-In this experiment, we recorded videos from the vehicle's front view and implemented the proposed SPA-Net to the images extracted from videos.
-The autonomous vehicle and the driving routes are shown in Figures 4 and 5.
-During testing, the driving environment contained morning, afternoon, evening, and night with different weather conditions such as cloudy, sunny, and rainy, as shown in Figure 6.
+The objective of the experiment is to demonstrate the implementation of the proposed SPA-NET and qualitatively assess its performance under various real-world driving environments.
+To achieve this, we record videos from the vehicle's front view and implemented the proposed SPA-NET to the images extracted from videos.
+The autonomous vehicle and the driving routes are shown in Figures \ref{fig6:route} and \ref{fig7:vehicle}.
+During testing, the driving environment contained morning, afternoon, evening, and night with different weather conditions such as cloudy, sunny, and rainy, as shown in Figure \ref{fig8:time_weather}.
+By conducting the experiment in these real-world driving environments, we aim to evaluate the performance of SPA-NET in a practical setting.
+This assessment provides valuable insights into the model's ability to effectively assess object detection quality across different driving scenarios and environmental conditions.